 Oh, and it’s a musical.
 Of cover songs.
 Like a big Glee episode.
 When someone gets hit with the love potion they apparently just start singing “Sugar pie, honey bunch” over and over again.

-Skip this one.
+Skip Strange Magic.
 I can’t really find anything worth recommending.
 It looks nice, I’ll give it that.
 But even that is weird, as none of the characters have that “I wish I could get that in a stuffed animal or action figure” appeal.
 The fairies look so human that every time they sprout wings you think “Where did THOSE come from?” and the goblins are so shapeless and generic that there’s even a joke in the script that they can’t tell their own gender apart.